 Appropriate Vaccine Usage

-This indicates the percent of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This tells you the percent of patients that have received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Burien Nursing and Rehabilitation Center, 13.82% Percentage of Patients
+In Burien Nursing and Rehabilitation Center, 21.14% of Patients

-This metric is a measure of the percent of long-term care patients who required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and bathing.
+This datapoint measures the percent of long-term residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-In Burien Nursing and Rehabilitation Center, 23.27% Percentage of Residents
+In Burien Nursing and Rehabilitation Center, 33.42% of Residents

-This indicates the percent of residents that maintained mobility over time.
-Optimizing mobility can be a great sign for residents' well-being.
+This tells you the percent of patients who retained mobility levels over time.
+Retaining mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Burien Nursing and Rehabilitation Center, 23.27 Percentage of Residents Rehospitalized
+In Burien Nursing and Rehabilitation Center, 33.42% of Residents Rehospitalized

 This tells you the number of rehospitalizations per 1,000 days of short-term patient care.